 North Florida is a region in the State of Florida and has not much in common with the Sunshine State’s crowded beaches, picture perfect palm trees and exotic flowers, city scrapers and high rise buildings and stuffed roads during rush hour.
-Instead you will find church over church who are the center of the North Florida lifestyle, entertainment and activities and College Football is a cult.
+Instead, you will find one church after another who are the center living the North Florida lifestyle, entertainment and activities and College Football is a cult.

 Many North Floridians choose to live here because of the quality of life, a rural suburban setting.
 It is a life with a glimpse of the past to the earlier days of Florida – one in country settings, one with a slow tempo, one where you can watch time pass by on your front porch rocking chair and one with hostel to changes.

 North Florida settles along the Gulf of Mexico with miles of powder white sandy beaches.
 Beaches start from the west corner of North Florida in Pensacola to Panama City along Florida’s forgotten coast, the shores of Alligator Point, to the Apalachicola River, Carrabelle, Dog Island and St. George Island.